Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

 \subsection{Correlations between components and galaxy properties}

-We search for possible correlations between the broad components and the properties of the host (stellar mass, luminosity, metallicity and SFR, see Tabs.~\ref{tab:global}, \ref{tab:globalkin} and \ref{tab:kinfits} and Fig.~\ref{fig:correlations}).
-As an additional value we also derive the maximum outflow velocity of the gas which is defined as V$_\mathrm{max}$\,=\,abs($\delta\,v-$0.5\,FWHM$_\mathrm{broad}$) with $\delta\,v$ being the velocity difference between the broad and the narrow component (see Tab.~\ref{tab:kinfits}).
-For the hosts of GRBs\,020903, 050826 and 060218 we use $\delta\,v$ between the bluest narrow and the broad component, for the host of GRB 030329 we use the blue shifted additional component.
-We only find correlations between the SFR and different measures of the broad component, namely with 1) the FWHM of the broad component and 2) the flux ratio between the broad and the narrow component(s) and 3) the maximum velocity of the gas V$_\mathrm{max}$.
+We searched for possible correlations between the broad components and the properties of the host (stellar mass, luminosity, metallicity and SFR, see Tabs.~\ref{tab:global}, \ref{tab:globalkin}, and \ref{tab:kinfits} and Fig.~\ref{fig:correlations}).
+As an additional value we derived the maximum outflow velocity of the gas defined as

+and listed in Tab.~\ref{tab:kinfits} \citep{Arribas14, Veilleux05}.
+For the hosts of GRBs\,020903, 050826 and 060218 we use $\Delta\,v$ between the bluest narrow and the broad component, for the host of GRB 030329 we use the blue shifted additional component.
+Note that in this section we use FWHM instead of $\sigma$.

+We only find correlations between the SFR and the broad component, namely with 1) the FWHM of the broad component (panel A), 2) the flux ratio between broad and narrow component(s) (panel B) and 3) the maximum velocity V$_\mathrm{max}$ (panel C).
 The only outlier from correlation 3) is GRB 020903 where the position of the broad component relative to the bluer narrow component shifts between negative and positive velocities.
-The Pearson's coefficient for all those correlations is good with values of 0.94, 0.96 and 0.94 for correlation 1), 2) and 3) respectively while the (non-) correlation between the FWHM and $\Sigma$SFR or the stellar mass yield coefficients of $<$0.7.
+The Pearson's coefficient for all those correlations is good with values of 0.94, 0.96 and 0.94, while the (non) correlation between the FWHM and $\Sigma$SFR or the stellar mass yield coefficients of $<$0.7.
+Hosts with broader components, higher relative flux of the broad component, and higher V$_\mathrm{max}$ have also higher SFRs (see Fig. \ref{fig:correlations}).
+In the host with the highest SFR, GRB 031203, the flux of the broad component is higher than the one in the narrow component by a factor of 1.5, hence the contribution of the outflowing material is considerable compared to the emission from the bulk of the gas in the galaxy.
+We note that our sample might be too small to establish firm correlations, however, it is the largest currently available sample of GRB hosts which allows to search for those correlations.